paralax/ColossalOpera/hard/museum_cameras_1.md

     3
     (0,0) (3,6) (6,0)

-This translates to (pardon my ugly ASCII art) this equliateral triangle:
+This translates to (pardon my ugly ASCII art) this triangle:

            .                                       .
                                                   / \